-If a general authorisation has been filed only shortly before EPA/EPO/OEB Form 1001 is submitted, it may not yet have been registered by the Legal Division, such that applicants cannot yet enter the general authorisation number in section 21.1.
-In such cases, the checkbox for section 21.2 should be selected.
+If a general authorisation has been filed only shortly before EPA/EPO/OEB Form 1001 is submitted, it may not yet have been registered by the Legal Division, such that applicants cannot yet enter the general authorisation number in Section 21.1.
+In such cases, Section 21.2 should be crossed.
 The Receiving Section will record the general authorisation number as soon as it is available.